BergitTveit/BergitTveit/README.md

 # Bergit Tveit - Front End Developer with a Creative Edge and Market Insight 🏔️👩‍💻🎨📊

-Hey there! 👋 I'm Bergit Tveit, a dedicated front-end developer with a passion for creating intuitive and visually appealing web experiences.
-From fashion design and coding to extreme sports like ice climbing, trad climbing, snowboarding, and diving, my eclectic background provides a unique lens through which I approach design and development.
+Hey there! 👋 I'm Bergit Tveit, a newly educated and dedicated front-end developer with a passion for creating intuitive web experiences.
+From fashion design and coding to extreme sports like climbing, snowboarding, and diving, my eclectic background provides a unique lens through which I approach design and development.

-## 💻 Technical Skills
+## 💻 Still developing technical skills in

 ### Languages & Frameworks
-- **JavaScript/TypeScript**
+- **TypeScript**
 - **React.js** - Component architecture, hooks, context API
 - **HTML5 & CSS3**
 - **Tailwind CSS** - Utility-first styling